edster9/mood-survey-app/README.md

 Each new mood survey is keyed based on the (full name / birthday) columns.
 Two entries with the same name but different birthdays will be considered two unique users.

+### Data and Averge units

+Date is collected as whole numbers and all averages are calcualted and rounded to whole numbers.

 ### Database Tables (ERD)

 ```mermaid